c0ffeeartc/SignalHubT/README.md

 ## TODO
   - IoC initialization tree
-  - Allow more than 1 EventAggregator object by not using static objects
+  - Allow more than 1 EventAggregator object by not using static objects.
+SubHubLocal class?
   - Subscribe/unsubscribe during triggering
     - Deterministic handling
     - Cover with tests